Dlex925/Operation-Typhoon/README.md

 - **Right Click** - To use the knife - short range with 2x damage
 - **P** - To pause the game
 - **R** - To restart the game

-### All the assets from the game are original(including the music)  and have not been taken from the internet.
+### All the assets from the game are original (including the music) and have not been taken from the internet.
 Excluding the font.

 ### Known bugs:

-I .
-For the random generated map, enemies might spawn in unreachable positions, so the lvl will be unfinishable.
 1. ~~Enemies sprites might stack causing lag - will be fixed when implementing a better tracking algorithm~~ (Probably fixed, or at least ameliorated in such a way that it wont be noticeable)
-2. If the map is not bordered with 1's, even if the wall looks good when you "push" into it, the wall will move 1 tile - solved by creating a correct map(bordered with 1's) - **Not a problem**
+2. If the map is not bordered with 1's, even if the wall looks good when you "push" into it, the wall will move 1 tile - solved by creating a correct map (bordered with 1's) - **Not a problem**
 3. In the map creator you might be able to place the player over a wall, making the map not playable
 ### To implement: